stgeo/O1NumHess_QC/readme.md

         inp = "../benzene.inp",
         encoding = "utf-8",
-        tempdir = "~/tmp",      # BDF tempdir, each calculate will generate a subfolder at there task_name = "ddd",      # all the output file will start with this string config_name = "",       # config name in your ~/.O1NumHess_QC folder config file )
+        tempdir = "~/tmp",      # BDF tempdir, each calculate will generate a subfolder at there task_name = "abc",      # all the output file will start with this string config_name = "",       # config name in your ~/.O1NumHess_QC folder config file )
     print(hessian)